 When he isn’t filling his knowledge gaps in the social sciences, business, music, philosophy, and cosmology, he spends his time traveling, enjoying the arts and movies, exploring digital photography and pop culture, and being challenged constantly by Sudoku and the game of golf.

 District Youth Director of Christian Education, AME Zion New England Conference and Cultural Ambassador to the Yale Clinical Research program

 Sundae M. Black is a member of Mt.
 Olive AME Zion Church of Waterbury CT.
 She is a graduate of Albertus Magnus College where she earned a bachelor’s degree in business management.
 She has been employed in a leadership role in management with The Hartford Insurance for many years.
 She is the district youth director of Christian education for the AME Zion New England Conference.
 She is also the local director of Christian education at Mount Olive.
+She has also completed Community Health Worker (CHW) training to strengthen her knowledge and understanding on how to further assist the community.
 Her passion centers on educating others.
 She is actively involved in her community and has served in many roles to support it.